For a more youthful, rested and rejuvenated appearance

+Dr. Dawes is a respected Board-Certified plastic surgeon with a passion for perfection.
+His goal is to help restore self confidence in his patients personal and professional lives.
 As with other cosmetic procedures, upper eyelid surgery is a personal decision.
 It should be done only to help you feel positive about your appearance rather than to fit a particular image or ideal.
+This cosmetic surgery is long lasting, but it cannot stop the ageing process.
+Maintaining a healthy lifestyle and skin care regimen are strongly recommended to help patients get the most longevity out of their surgery results.

 Good candidates for lower eyelid surgery are individuals who: